-“Over the past decade, there has been a revolution in thinking about child development, with an emphasis on the negative impact of childhood trauma – child abuse or neglect, domestic violence or substance abuse,” said Robert Sege, MD, PhD, Pediatrician and Researcher at Floating Hospital for Children at Tufts Medical Center and Senior Author of the study.
+“Over the past decade, there has been a revolution in thinking about child development, with an emphasis on the negative impact of childhood trauma – child abuse or neglect, domestic violence or substance abuse,” said Robert Sege, MD, PhD, Pediatrician and Researcher at Tufts Children's Hospital at Tufts Medical Center and Senior Author of the study.
 “Instead, this research focused on the beneficial impact of key positive childhood experiences and found convincing evidence that they dramatically reduce the long-term effects of childhood trauma on adult mental health.”

 About the study

 More than 6,000 adults in Wisconsin completed a 2015 representative, state-level survey that included questions about their mental health as an adult, and asked them seven additional questions related to positive childhood experiences, such as supportive family interactions, caring relationships with friends and connections in the community.
 The results were striking.
 For those who reported six or seven positive childhood experiences, the odds were 72 percent lower of having depression or poor mental health as an adult than for those who recalled only two or fewer positive childhood experiences.
 Even for those who reported between three and five positive childhood experiences, odds of depression or poor mental health as an adult were 50 percent lower.
 The associations remained consistent even when respondents recalled multiple negative childhood experiences.